 Hertha is of course a very shaky bet.
 Not only has HSV only lost the one game under Fink, there is also the geographical proximity, which always attracts some fans (more).
 Still, a 2.48 is a bit exaggerated.
 Skibbe’s opener was unsuccessful but, as mentioned, the first half was quite alright.
 A 3/10.

 Cologne also lack unconditional support and conviction at the moment.
 Even if the big chance was there, overall the performances have been rather mediocre lately.
 By contrast, Schalke actually always play very well, plus there’s the geographical proximity here too, which at least ensures the ticket quota is exhausted.
 If it is a pure odds bet.
 4.1 in a home match?
 That just sounds like “too much”.
 1/10 only if you bet weighted.

 On the other hand, the bet on Freiburg in Mainz seems good again.
 Sure, the departure of Cissé hurts, but the first performance was convincing and even if Mainz is also with its back to the wall and urgently needs wins, as well as can build on fan support: these odds are too high.
 It is precisely the “must win” that could suit Freiburg somewhat.
 In view of the high odds, 4/10 might sound like a lot.

 All in all, a meagre yield, but the remaining deviations are simply too small.
 However, as you can see, bets on Bayern and on Dortmund are more advisable (and none against them).
 So who enjoys it?

 b.
 The chances of promotion

 Note: the simulation of League 2 runs exactly like that of League 1.
 5000 runs were also made.
 Third place logically gives a 1/3 chance of promotion, although it might still depend on the pairing.
-Since the top favourites are ahead here, it could well be 50% that the second league third place team has against the first league third last.
+Since the top favourites are ahead here, it could well be 50% that the second division third place team has against the first division third last.

 c.
 Point expectations and discrepancies